tusharkapoor20/House-Price-Prediction-using-Random-Forest/README.md

 ## Implementation
-random_forest_regression.ipynb: Jupyter Notebook containing the implementation of the Random Forest algorithm for house price prediction. data/: Directory containing the dataset used for training and testing the model.
+random_forest_regression.ipynb: Jupyter Notebook containing the implementation of the Random Forest algorithm for house price prediction. housing.csv: Directory containing the dataset used for training and testing the model.
 ## Evaluation
 The model's performance is evaluated using Mean Absolute Error (MAE), which measures the average absolute difference between the predicted and actual house prices.
 A lower MAE indicates better predictive accuracy.